Introverts Or Extroverts: Here’s Which One Has It Better

 There’s no doubt research has shown a number of advantages to being a people person.

 We compared the upper 10% of consistently very happy people with average and very unhappy people.
 The very happy people were highly social, and had stronger romantic and other social relationships than less happy groups.
-They were more extraverted, more agreeable, and less neurotic, and scored lower on several psychopathology scales of the Minnesota Multiphasic Personality Inventory.
+They were more extroverted, more agreeable, and less neurotic, and scored lower on several psychopathology scales of the Minnesota Multiphasic Personality Inventory.

 At the university level, introversion predicts academic performance better than cognitive ability.
 One study tested 141 college students’ knowledge of twenty different subjects, from art to astronomy to statistics, and found that introverts knew more than the extroverts about every single one of them.
 Introverts receive disproportionate numbers of graduate degrees, National Merit Scholarship finalist positions, and Phi Beta Kappa keys.
 They outperform extroverts on the Watson-Glaser Critical Thinking Appraisal test, an assessment of critical thinking widely used by businesses for hiring and promotion.
 They’ve been shown to excel at something psychologists call “insightful problem solving.”